A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

-We first consider the anisotropic crack in W, where the reference model is given by an EAM potential \cite{Daw1984a}.
-The far-field predictor for crack is briefly formulated in the Appendix \ref{sec:sub:apd:crack}.
-We apply a quasi-2D setting, where the clamped boundary conditions are used on x-y plane while the periodic boundary condition is employed in z direction.
+In this study, we investigate the behavior of our adaptive QM/MM algorithm (Algorithm \ref{alg:main}) for an in-plane crack in W. In order to test our adaptive algorithms in the simplest possible setting we use an embedded atom model (EAM) \cite{Daw1984a} as the reference model instead of an actual QM model.
+This allows us to explore the algorithms in a larger computational domain and still compare against a solution with the exact reference model.
+The far-field predictor, $u_0$, for the crack is briefly formulated in Appendix \ref{sec:sub:apd:crack}.
+Note that the use of an EAM potential as the reference model, as opposed to an actual ab initio model, enables us to perform large-scale tests more easily.
+We apply a quasi-2D setting, where clamped boundary conditions are used in the (001) plane and periodic boundary conditions in the [001] direction.
 The illustration of the QM/MM decomposition and core geometry is given in Figure \ref{fig:geom_crack}.
-Using an EAM potential as the reference model instead of an actual ab initio model means that we can more easily perform large-scale tests in a wider parameter regime.
-The radii of the computational domain $\Omega$ and the MM region $\LMM$ are chosen to be sufficiently large $R_{\Omega}=120r^{\rm W}_0$ and $\RMM=110r^{\rm W}_0$, where $r^{\rm W}_0$ is the lattice constant of W.
+Furthermore, we choose the radii of the computational domain $\Omega$ and the MM region $\LMM$ to be sufficiently large, specially $R_{\Omega}=120r^{\rm W}_0$ and $\RMM=110r^{\rm W}_0$, where $r^{\rm W}_0$ denotes the lattice constant of W (BCC).

-To construct the ACE potential for QM/MM models for crack, the training set contains the same observations (QM force constant and the second order derivatives of the virial evaluated on the homogeneous lattice) as that for edge dislocation introduced in Section \ref{sec:sub:params_study}.
-As crack has a more complicated geometry than straight dislocation, we also add the random forces of surface configurations to the training set to capture the surface effects.
-If we construct the ACE potential for QM/MM models in this way, although the rigorous {\it a priori} error estimate for QM/MM models for crack is still lacking, we could still have a reasonable speculation based on the estimate for dislocation \eqref{eq:Wdisloc}, that is,
+In order to construct the ACE potential for QM/MM models for a crack, we follow the same approach as that for dislocation introduced in Section \ref{sec:sub:params_study}.
+The training set for the ACE potential contains the same observations, i.e., the QM force constant and the second order derivatives of the virial evaluated on the homogeneous lattice.
+Furthermore, random surface configurations are incorporated into the training set along with total energies and forces, with a weight ratio of 10:1, to account for surface effects.
+While a rigorous {\it a priori} error estimate for QM/MM models for crack is still lacking, it is reasonable to speculate that an estimate analogous to the dislocations case given in~\eqref{eq:Wdisloc}, holds,

-where we exploit the fact that the decay of the far-field predictor for crack is $|D u_0(\ell)|\lesssim |\ell|^{-0.5}$ whereas $|D u_0(\ell)|\lesssim |\ell|^{-1}$ for straight dislocation.
+where we exploit the fact that the decay of the far-field predictor for crack is $|D u_0(\ell)|\lesssim |\ell|^{-0.5}$ (while it was $|D u_0(\ell)|\lesssim |\ell|^{-1}$ for a straight dislocation).
 The sketch of the proof is briefly given in the Appendix~\ref{sec:proofs} while the numerical verification is shown in Figure~\ref{fig:conv_crack}.